 I consider myself a narrative toy photographer.
 I believe toys are the perfect icons for projecting memories and emotions.
 Because of this, I strive to bring toys to life through my camera lens.
 I live in Jacksonville, Florida with my boyfriend and cat.
 Find me on jennifernicholewells.com, twitter, instagram, facebook, and google +.

-Tony is a mad-keen amateur photographer and recently converted AFOL.
-As a huge fan of minifigures and City sets, Tony has started to catalogue his pocket money purchases in a visually pleasing and, what he hopes is, an entertaining way.
+Tony is a mad-keen amateur photographer and a born again AFOL.
+He is a huge fan of Lego minifigures and City sets.
+Tony has started to catalogue his plastic in, what he hopes, is a visually pleasing and an entertaining way.